amitabhnag/data-512-a2/README.md

 b) Ratio of high quality articles to article count

 Analysis involves observing the top and bottom 10 countries for the above two metric.
-Articles related to political figures from a variety of countries are used for this analysis.
+Articles related to political figures from multiple countries are used for this analysis.

 Countries that are low on "# of articles by country's population" metric, are under-represented on wikipedia and vice versa.
 Countries with low "ratio of high quality articles to article count" metric have low representation of good quality articles on wikipedia and vice versa